ebcitron/brew-plans-be/README.md

 To get the server running locally:

-🚫 adjust these scripts to match your project

 - Clone this repo
 - **npm i** to install all required dependencies
 - **npm run server** to start the local server
 - **npm run test** to start server using testing environment

 ### Express

-🚫 Why did you choose this framework?

 - Majority of the team has experience with node
 - Fast and easy to get up and running